Naval Air Station Jacksonville: Jacksonville Naval Complex Commissioning

 On October 15, 1940, Naval Air Station Jacksonville was officially commissioned, and became the first part of the Jacksonville Navy complex.
 On the same date, Captain Charles P. Mason, USN, raised his command pennant as the station's first commanding officer.
 Prior to the commissioning, on September 7, Commander Jimmy Grant became the first pilot to land on the still unfinished runway in his N3N-3 biplane.
 More than 10,000 pilots and 11,000 airmen followed their lead to earn their "wings of gold" at the air station during World War II.

 Increased training and construction characterized NAS Jacksonville's response to America's entry into World War II.
 Three runways over 6000 ft long were operating, as were seaplane runways in the St. Johns River and seaplane ramps leading from the water.
 Overhaul and Repair (O&R) facilities were built to rework the station's planes, a facility that in ensuing years would be renamed Naval Air Rework Facility Jacksonville (NARF Jax).
-More than 700 buildings sprung to life on the base before V-J Day (Victory over Japan), including an 80 acre hospital and a prisoner-of-war compound which housed more than 1,500 German prisoners of war.
+More than 700 buildings sprung to life on the base before V-J Day (Victory over Japan), including an 80 acre hospital and a POW camp which housed more than 1,500 German prisoners of war.
 Archbishop (later Cardinal) Francis J. Spellman dedicated the Catholic Chapel (St. Edward's) at its Birmingham Avenue location on January 17, 1943.
 The chapel and other buildings constructed during the war years, intended for a life of only 20 years, are still in use.

 During the late 1940s, the jet age was dawning and in 1948 the Navy's first jet carrier air groups and squadrons came to NAS Jacksonville.
 By April 1949, NAS Jacksonville was the East Coast's aircraft capital, with more naval aircraft stationed here than at any other naval base from Nova Scotia to the Caribbean – 60 percent of the Fleet's air striking force in the Atlantic area from pole to pole.
 Fleet Air Wing Eleven made its move to the base, bringing with it Patrol Squadron THREE (VP-3) from NAS Coco Solo, Panama and Patrol Squadron FIVE (VP-5) from NAS San Juan, Puerto Rico.
 The now famous U.S. Naval Flight Demonstration Squadron, the Blue Angels, who had called NAS Jacksonville home but later moved to NAS Corpus Christi in the late 1940s, performed a last air show at the station on April 29, 1950, before forming the nucleus of an operational fighter squadron, VF-191 (Satan's Kittens), which was assigned to combat in Korea.
 The "Blues" would not return to the station for more than two years.
 In the early 1950s, Naval Air Technical Training Center (NATTC) Jacksonville was also reactivated and included nine different schools.